xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ⭐️ Locking XNF Tokens

-Each cycle, Xenify's protocol distributes newly minted XNF tokens to its users.
-The distribution takes place at the end of each day and adheres to a particular allocation structure.
-Specifically, 50% of the daily minted XNF is allotted to users who engage in the burning of XEN and YSL tokens, and the remaining 50% is distributed as veXNF to users who participate in swaps across all supported EVM chains.

 Locked XNF tokens play an essential role in the accumulation of native rewards for users, with each user's share being determined by their veXNF position and the associated earning power.
 Your XNF tokens start to accumulate native rewards within the same cycle they are locked.
 These rewards are gathered into a reward pool during each cycle and then distributed among veXNF holders by the protocol at the end of the daily cycle.
 Users that earn XNF through their swap fee contributions will not be required to lock their XNF, as the protocol automatically locks their XNF allocation for the maximum lock-in period of 1 year and enables the user to earn native rewards over a 60-day decay schedule.